Spectrum Analyzer

 FFT Size (Frequency Resolution)

 - Specifies the number of samples used for analysis.
+Think of this like the megapixel count of a digital camera.

 - Usually, a value between

-4096and16384is recommended for a good balance.
+4096and16384is recommended for a good balance between resolution and response speed.

 -